emberwire/comwire/README.md

 # comwire

-future data and news wire for academic newsrooms
+data and news wire for academic newsrooms